Stochastic Approximation for Estimating the Price of Stability in Stochastic Nash Games: Performance analysis

 The preceding two relations imply that the hypothesis statement holds for $K=1$.
 Next, suppose the relation holds for some $K\geq 1$.
 From the hypothesis, equations \eqref{eqn:averaging_eq1}--\eqref{eqn:averaging_eq2}, and that $\Gamma_{K}=\sum_{k=0}^{K-1}\gamma_k^r$ for all $K\geq 1$, we have

 implying that the induction hypothesis holds for $K+1$.
 Thus, we conclude that the averaging formula holds for {all} $K\geq 1$.
 Note that since $\sum_{k=0}^{K-1} \lambda_{k,K}=1$, under the convexity of the set $X$, we have $\bar y_K \in X$.
-This completes the proof. \end{proof} Next, we prove a one-step lemma to obtain an upper bound for $F(y)^T(y_{k+1}-y) + \rho_k^{-1}(f(y_{k+1})-f(y))$ in terms of consecutive iterates and error terms that later helps us obtaining upper bounds for suboptimality of the objective function and the gap function in Proposition \ref{prop:bounds}. \begin{lemma}[An error bound] Consider Algorithm~\ref{algorithm:aR-IP-SeG} for solving problem~\eqref{prob:sopt_svi}.
+This completes the proof. \end{proof} Next, we prove a one-step lemma to obtain an upper bound for $F(y)^T(y_{k+1}-y) + \rho_k^{-1}(f(y_{k+1})-f(y))$ in terms of consecutive iterates and error terms. \fyy{this result will later help us obtain} upper bounds for \fyy{both the} suboptimality of the objective function and the \fyy{dual} gap function in Proposition \ref{prop:bounds}. \begin{lemma}[An error bound] \em Consider Algorithm~\ref{algorithm:aR-IP-SeG} for solving problem~\eqref{prob:sopt_svi}.
 Let Assumptions~\ref{assum:problem} and~\ref{assum:rnd_vars} hold.
-Let the auxiliary stochastic sequence $\{u_k\}$ be defined recursively as where $u_0:=x_0$.
-Then for any arbitrary $y \in X$ and $k \geq 0$ we have
+Let the auxiliary stochastic sequence $\{u_k\}$ be defined recursively as